aws-solutions/iot-device-simulator/README.md

 ```
 _Note:_ When you define `DIST_BUCKET_PREFIX`, a randomized value is recommended.
 You will need to create an S3 bucket where the name is `<DIST_BUCKET_PREFIX>-<REGION>`.
 The solution's CloudFormation template will expect the source code to be located in a bucket matching that name

+When creating and using buckets it is recommeded to:
+  - Use randomized names or uuid as part of your bucket naming strategy.
+  - Ensure buckets are not public.
+  - Verify bucket ownership prior to uploading templates or code artifacts.

 ## Unit Test
 After making changes, run unit tests to make sure added customization passes the tests:
 ```bash